lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 EOS Builder
 ------------

-The inclusion of modifiers can make building a desired equation of state somewhat cumbersome.
-To handle this, we have implemented the ``EOSBuilder`` machinery. ``EOSBuilder`` is a set of functions that provides a way to iteratively build up an equation of state object.

-The EOS Builder functions and types are defined in the ``singularity::EOSBuilder`` namespace.
+The iterative construction of modifiers described above and in the :ref:`modifiers<modifiers>` section is object oriented.
+For convenience, we also provide a procedural, dispatch-based approach in the ``EOSBuilder`` namespace and header.
 The key function is

 .. code-block:: cpp

-  template <template <class...> typename Mod, typename...
+  template <template <class> typename Mod, typename...
 Ts, typename...
 Args> singularity::Variant<Ts...> Modify(const Variant<Ts...> &eos, Args &&...args);

 where ``Mod`` is an EOS modifier, ``Variant`` is either your user-defined custom EOS variant type, or the pre-defined ``EOS`` type, the ``eos`` object is an EOS you'd like to modify (stored as a variant), and ``args`` are the additional arguments to the constructor of ``Mod`` beyond the object to modify.
-For esample, initializing an ``IdealGas`` equation of state that is optionally shifted and scaled might look something like this:
+For example, initializing an ``IdealGas`` equation of state that is optionally shifted and scaled might look something like this: